yushengzh/Secure-Aggregation-Grouped-by-Multiple-Attributes/README.md

 ## Log

 - 2022/10/19: BGN SHE scheme tests successfully.
-- 2022/11/16: Simulation: Encoding and then encrypting the bucketized table tests successfully.
+- 2022/11/16: Simulation: Encoding and then encrypting the bucketized table.
+- 2022/11/17: Building buckets with row index.